WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 'Build and Push' is a step that calls a docker action to build and push the image to DockerHub, and sends it the perameters `push:` and `tags:`.
 ` ${{ secrets.DOCKER_USERNAME }}/${{ env.DOCKER_HUB_REPO }}:${{github.ref_name}}` is a variable string that is assigned to the tag peremeter.
 It uses a docker secret contianing my username, '/', a enviormental vairable with my repo name, and the tag that has just been pushed to the github repo.

+To use the workflow in a diffeerent github repo, you would need to set new github action secrets with the same variable names (DOKCER_USERNAME, DOCKER_TOKEN).
+To push to a different DOckerhub repo, you would need to change the value of DOCKER_HUB_REPO in the workflow  to the name of the new dokcerhub repo.

 # Link to Workflow
 https://github.com/WSU-kduncan/ceg3120-cicd-Anna-Crafton/blob/main/.github/workflows/build_and_push_to_docker.yml